General Overview and Specs

 Note

 10Gb uplink switches, NICs, and cables are recommended for large camera counts or high data cameras like the Prime Color cameras.
 Typically 1Gb switches, NICs, and cables should be enough to accommodate smaller and moderately sized systems.
-If you're unsure of whether or not you need more than 1Gb, please contact one of our Sales Engineers here or see our Cabling and Load Balancing page for more information.
+If you're unsure whether you need more than 1Gb, please contact one of our Sales Engineers or see our Cabling and Load Balancing page for more information.

 Electromagnetic Shielding

-If possible, use cables that have electromagnetic interference shielding on it.
-If cables without shielding are used, cables that are in close proximity to each other have the potential to create data transfer interference and cause cameras to stall in Motive.
+We recommend using only cables that have electromagnetic interference shielding.
+If unshielded cables are used, cables in close proximity to each other have the potential to create data transfer interference and cause cameras to stall in Motive.

 Network Switch Requirement and Setup